 It’s not uncommon for people to believe that a DWI test is irrefutable in court–that the 0.08 or higher BAC level, once recorded, the prosecutor needs to throw the book at someone.
 It’s a challenge for the defense, but an experienced Midland DWI attorney has at least four ways that the charges might be challenged.

 Challenging Reasonable Suspicion

 A police officer can’t simply pull up behind any random car and have them pull over.
 There has to be a credible reason for doing so.
 In the law, that credible reason is defined as reasonable suspicion.
-If reasonable suspicion does not exist, then all evidence gathered from that point forward–which, in a DWI case, is essentially everything–is inadmissible in court.
+If reasonable doubt does not exist, all evidence gathered from that point forward–which, in a DWI case, is essentially everything–is inadmissible in court.
 The prosecution has no case.

-Police officers can be reasonably suspicious if they see a car leaving a place like The Hemingway or Tall City Brewing at closing time.
-Reasonable suspicion can be met if a driver commits even a minor traffic violation, from rolling through a stop sign to nudging across the yellow line.
+Police officers can be reasonably suspicious if they see a car leaving a place like The Hemingway or Tall City Brewing at closing.
+Reasonable suspicion can be met if a driver commits a minor traffic violation, from rolling through a stop sign to nudging across the yellow line.
 Sobriety checkpoints, authorized by the police department at potential hotspots for DWI, have passed judicial muster for probable cause.